 - 1. Bachelor or post-graduate degree in social sciences. - 2.
-Minimum of five years' experience in the child/youth service system, with proven skills in service navigation and coordination. - 3.
+Minimum of five years' experience in the child/youth service system, with proven skills in service navigation and coordination and expert knowledge of FASD. - 3.
 Extensive knowledge of the range of cross-sectoral supports and services available to children, youth and their families, especially in Brant/Brantford.